 Have you ever seen “fangs” on a deer?
 Some deer do have maxillary canine teeth in the upper jaw, or upper canines, but they are rare.
 All deer have canine teeth on the bottom, though.

-Richard Demler, who does taxidermy in the upper peninsula of Michigan, was working on this whitetail buck (pictured above) and noticed it had upper canines.
-He also had this to say, “I did 2 (bucks) a couple years ago (with upper canines) and found out later they were killed less than a mile apart.”
+Richard Demler, a taxidermist in Michigan’s upper peninsula, was doing work on a whitetail buck (pictured above) and noticed it had upper canines.
+“I did two [bucks] a couple years ago with upper canines and found out later they were killed less than a mile apart,” recalled Demler.

 These cases of deer with upper canines stem from pre-historic genetics.
 Even though the genetic link to various small Asian deer (aka Muntjacs), that have prolonged canine teeth that appear tusk-like and can grow upwards of 3 inches, has weakened, some deer still carry the gene.